Your best next step:

 My suggestion is to freewrite, by hand, your answers to each question.
 Squeeze your brain and put every possible answer on the page.
 Then refine each response down to the most true sentence or two.

 Dig in.
 Explore.
 And most importantly, enjoy the process of getting to know this person!

 I’ll send you some tools over the next few days that will help you continue this process and figure out what comes next.

 P.S.
-If you’d like to talk more about how to develop a strong, well-rounded protagonist with an internal change in store for them, please schedule a free discovery call with me!
+If you’d like to talk more about how to develop a strong, well-rounded protagonist with an internal change in store for them and how coaching might support your writing process, please schedule a free introductory call with me!